flydev-fr/TextformatterVideoEmbed/README.md

 You may want to update the max width and max height settings on the module's configuration screen.
 You should make these consistent with what is supported by your site design.

-If you change these max width / max height settings you may also want to check the box to **clear cache**, so that YouTube/Vimeo oembed services will generate new embed codes for you.
+If you change these max width / max height settings you may also want to check the box to **clear cache**, so that YouTube/Vimeo/Facebook oembed services will generate new embed codes for you.

 ### Using with Markdown, Textile or other LML

-This text formatter is looking for a YouTube or Vimeo video URL surrounded by paragraph tags.
+This text formatter is looking for a YouTube, Vimeo and Facebook video URL surrounded by paragraph tags.
 As a result, if you are using Markdown or Textile (or something else like it) you want that text formatter to run before this one.
 That ensures that the expected paragraph tags will be present when TextformatterVideoEmbed runs.
 You can control the order that text formatters are run in by drag/drop sorting in the field editor.

 ------